Danish as a second language

 Photo Janus Mortensen

-Associate professor Janus Mortensen from CIP has worked with various language policy perspectives on Danish as a second language.
+Professor and director Janus Mortensen from CIP has worked with various language policy perspectives on Danish as a second language.
 Find more information at Janus' staff profile.